Quiet Luxury

 Sandro

-The sister brand to Maje, Sandro skews slightly more classic and androgynous.
-It shares the same elevated price point but focuses more on sharp, tailored separates, with blouses from $220-$320 and dresses from $350-$550.
+Maje's sister brand, Sandro skews slightly more classic and androgynous.
+Sharp, tailored separates with blouses from $220-$320 and dresses from $350-$550.
 If you love Sézane's trousers and blazers but want a cleaner, more business-appropriate cut, Sandro is your destination.
-Their silk shirts and knit mini-dresses are standouts.
+Silk shirts and knit mini-dresses are standouts.

 Shop Sandro Paris Now